MCLifeLeader/CS364/SDD/CS364_SDD_Document.md

   </tr>
   <tr>
     <td> This method updates the information for a calendar event based on the user input.
 The Event object is passed in as a parameter and the system
-	updates the new event information into the database.</td>
+	updates the new event information into the database.

+Parameters:
+Event -  The Event object that is being edited by the user.

+Return:
+None</td>
   </tr>
 </tr>
 <tr>